Ontotext-AD/recommend-pub-docs/_docs/advanced-recommendation-parameters.md

   "name": "mlt.minwl",
   "type": "INTEGER",
   "value": 1,
-  "description": "minimum word length below which words will be ignored" },
+  "description": "minimum word length, below which words will be ignored" },
   // ... more parameters here
   ]
 </code></pre>

 `PUT` or `POST` set values.
-As in with parameters per recommendation call, the `Content-type` of the request should be *application/json* and the request body should contain a simple object with name -> value pairs:
+As with the parameters per recommendation call, the `Content-type` of the request should be *application/json*, and the request body should contain a simple object with name -> value pairs:

 <pre><code>
   POST /weights